 we got people into a usability study situation

 and they just kicked our butts.

 Learned a tonne.

-2016 showed us this in ways that we hadn't heard or seen before.
+2016 showed us this in ways he hadn't heard or seen before.

 There was more noise than ever and it's not going to get easier,

-and if users, if voters, can't tell what's important,
+If users, if voters can't tell what's important,

-if they can't understand the messages they're getting,
+if they can't understand the messages they are getting,

 they are just going to opt out.